makhmudjumanazarov/plant_village-tensorflow-dataset/README.md

 ### Description
 The PlantVillage dataset consists of more than healthy and unhealthy leaf images divided into 39 categories by species and disease.

--<a href= "https://www.tensorflow.org/datasets/catalog/dmlab">Original paper URL</a>
+-The dataset <a href= "https://www.tensorflow.org/datasets/catalog/dmlab">Original paper URL</a>

 -I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
 The model achieved an accuracy of 80% on validation set, which is decent for this dataset.